adobebc/web-apps-sdk/modules/ad_rotators/{module_adrotator}.md

 **Parameters**

-* ID - System generated ID of the ad rotator
+* ID - System generated ID of the Ad Rotator

 **Example**